 A Scriptwriting Master’s equipped Zanna with a profound understanding of story, structure, character and the importance of collaborating; hence her starting Scriptwriters & Co.
 It also allowed her to develop new work for stage and screen.
 The first draft of her first full-length play, Caged Bird, reached the full reading stage of the BBC Writersroom and Papatango playwriting competitions and bagged her an agent, Joan Lane.
 Her 2019 screenplay, Voyeuse, won Best Pilot Screenwriting at the Olympus Film Festival in LA in 2019, Best TV Series Pilot Screenplay at the New Renaissance Film Festival in 2020, and was officially selected for five others festivals, while Honeylove, written in 2020, was a semi-finalist in the prestigious Emerging Screenwriters contest.
-She's currently working with a musical director on the score for her second play, Sprouts, and polishing Seahorse, a SciFi Drama feature.
+She's currently working with a musical director on the score for her second play, Sprouts.
+She's just finished Seahorse, a dystopian drama feature (see below).
 Work includes:

 Caged Bird - a full-length stage play.
 A middle-aged woman finds herself online dating after her husband develops MS and becomes abusive and impotent.

-Sprouts - dark, metered verse à la Dr Zeuss/Tim Burton, adapted twice, for theatre and screen, to suit older children and adults.
+Sprouts - dark, metered verse à la Dr Zeuss/Tim Burton, adapted for theatre and screen (would also work as animation), to suit older children and adults.
 A lonely teenage boy whose head grows vegetables instead of hair takes verdant revenge on the cruel Citizens who taunt and hunt him.

 Honeylove - a TV pilot reminiscent of 'Cold Feet' and ‘Catastrophe’, with a bit of 'The Office’ thrown in.
 By day, Honeylove employees sell sex toys to help customers ‘come together’.
 By night, they struggle to manage relationships as their home lives fall apart.

-Seahorse - a sci-fi thriller feature, 'The Handmaid's Tale' meets 'Brave New World'.
-In 2211, when females rule and males are forced to gestate all foetuses, an illegally pregnant woman fights to restore balance.
+Seahorse - dystopian thriller feature, 'The Handmaid's Tale' meets 'Brave New World'.
+In 2111, an illegally pregnant woman fights to restore natural balance in a world where females govern and males must gestate all foetuses.
 But first she must evade her law-keeper husband, ordered to execute her and her unborn child.